Cyperus esculentus: History

 It has been suggested that the extinct hominin Paranthropus boisei (the "Nutcracker Man") subsisted on tiger nuts.

-C. esculentus was one of the oldest cultivated plants in prehistoric and Ancient Egypt, where it was an important food.
+Cyperus esculentus was one of the oldest cultivated plants in prehistoric and Ancient Egypt, where it was an important food.
 Roots of wild chufa have been found at Wadi Kubbaniya, north of Aswan, dating to around 16,000 BC.
 Dry tubers also appear later in tombs of the Predynastic period, around 3000 BC.
 During that time, C. esculentus tubers were consumed either boiled in beer, roasted, or as sweets made of ground tubers with honey.
 The tubers were also used medicinally, taken orally, as an ointment, or as an enema, and used in fumigants to sweeten the smell of homes or clothing.
 Chufa continued to be an important source of food in the Dynastic period, and cultivation of the plant remained exclusively in Egypt.
 The tomb of the vizier Rekhmire from the 15th century BCE, shows peasants preparing and measuring tiger nuts to make votive cakes as offerings to the god Amun.
-The modern name for tiger nuts in Egypt is حب العزيز (Hab el Aziz = grains of Al-Aziz) named after the Fatimid ruler who was reputedly fond of it.
+The modern name for tiger nuts in Egypt is حب العزيز (ḥab el ʿAzīz = grains of Al-Aziz) named after the Fatimid ruler who was reputedly fond of it.